metio/terraform-provider-k8s/docs/data-sources/pipes_services_k8s_aws_pipe_v1alpha1_manifest.md

 Optional:

-- `aws_vpc_configuration` (Attributes) This structure specifies the VPC subnets and security groups for the task,and whether a public IP address is to be used.
-This structure is relevantonly for ECS tasks that use the awsvpc network mode. (see [below for nested schema](#nestedatt--spec--target_parameters--ecs_task_parameters--network_configuration--aws_vpc_configuration))
+- `aws_vpc_configuration` (Attributes) This structure specifies the VPC subnets and security groups for the task, and whether a public IP address is to be used.
+This structure is relevant only for ECS tasks that use the awsvpc network mode. (see [below for nested schema](#nestedatt--spec--target_parameters--ecs_task_parameters--network_configuration--aws_vpc_configuration))

 <a id="nestedatt--spec--target_parameters--ecs_task_parameters--network_configuration--aws_vpc_configuration"></a>
 ### Nested Schema for `spec.target_parameters.ecs_task_parameters.network_configuration.aws_vpc_configuration`